shellspec/shellspec/docs/docker.md

 ## Appendix

-### How to build official shellspec docker image yourself
+### How to build official ShellSpec docker image yourself

 Example